 For groups we will usually be able to offer additional benefits, depending on your exact requirements.
 For example

-We welcome groups of disabled visitors.
+The museum is fully accessible and we welcome groups of disabled visitors as well as disabled members of all groups.
 We will try whenever possible to make special arrangements for extra help to groups of disabled people.
 For example, a handling collection can be made available to groups of visually impaired people.
 Please let us know about your particular needs.

 Please be sure to book in advance.
 You can book in advance by e-mail - or make an enquiry.
-Please give your name, address, and telephone number, as well as your e-mail address, and fax number if you have one.
+You can telephone us on 020 7713 0836.
+When you telephone, we may need to take your number so that the best person to help you can call you back.
+Please give your name, and telephone number, as well as your e-mail address.
 Please let us know the number of people, whether adults, children, Senior Citizens etc., and the time and date on which you would like to visit.
 If you have any additional requirements (e.g. refreshments) please let us know either when booking or, if booking well in advance, nearer the time.
+There is no paperwork to do and we don't need to know your exact numbers until you arrive - an estimate will be fine.

 In planning your day, you should allow a minimum of an hour for a short visit.
 Most groups will find two hours is an ample time to spend, depending on how long they want to browse in the shop.

-The museum has ladies and gents toilets which are very modern, with hot water soap, paper towels and hot air hand drying machines always available.
-There is a toilet near the entrance suitable for wheelchair users and the mobility impaired.
-This also has a baby changing facility.
+The museum has ladies' and gents' toilets on the first floor, which are modern, with hot water soap and hot air hand drying machines always available.
+There is a toilet near the entrance on the ground floor designed for wheelchair users and the mobility impaired.
+Anyone can use this.
+It also has a baby changing facility.

 A boat trip in conjunction with a museum visit is an ideal way to really experience the atmosphere of the Regent's Canal and view the buildings and sights of the canal from the water.
 The museum has it's own mooring on the canal, right next to our back door.
 When considering a boat trip you need to be aware that there are no low-cost boats that take groups of more than 12 people, so unless you have a group of more than 36 people, you will need a generous budget to charter a boat for everyone to travel together.
 The best way to arrange a trip for a group of 13-36 people is to use a 12-passenger boat and run two or three trips of about 55 minutes.
 Whilst some of the group are on the water, the rest are in the museum.
 If you have a larger group you can charter two 12-person boats and run two or three trips for 24 people at a time.
 However, when you have more than 36 people in your group, it is also worth considering the charter of a larger commercial boat such as the Jenny Wren, which carries up to 72 passengers.
 Read more on our Boat Trips for Groups page